BitiTiger/cs3490-project/proposal.md

 # Project Description

 The basis of this project is simple, to convert markdown into HTML.
 The reason a program like this is important, or why somebody may want to use it, is that markdown is ultimately easier to write and easier to read than HTML.
 In this case, using such a tool could be beneficial to save time and energy spent by web developers.

-The user would interact with this program by invoking the program by using `converter <input> <output>`.
+The user would interact with this program by invoking the program with `converter <input> <output>`.
 In the example `converter file.md file.html`, `file.md` represents the input file and`file.html` represents the output file.
 The program then parses the input file and writes the resulting HTML code in the output file.
-For example, in the markdown file, we may have the code ```# Heading 1```, but once the code is converted into an HTML file, the resulting conversion would look like ```<h1>Heading 1</h1>```.
-Another example would be if we had the markdown code ```**Bold Letters**```, the resulting HTML code would appear as ```<b>Bold Letters</b>```.
+For example, in the markdown file, we may have the code `# Heading 1`, but once the code is converted into an HTML file, the resulting conversion would look like `<h1>Heading 1</h1>`.
+Another example would be if we had the markdown  code `**Bold Letters**`, the resulting HTML code would appear as `<b>Bold Letters</b>`.
 After the program has finished executing and successfully converted the markdown into HTML, the new HTML file will be downloaded to the user's computer.
 If the program's execution is  not successful due to any reason, an error message will be displayed instead.

 The internal data types are very simple.
 HTML and Markdown are both text markup languages.
 This means they both do the same thing: represent a formatted